Search and Recovery Questions

 Please Leaving out something that smells like home as soon as your pet goes Missing.
 Such as a t-shirt that smells like who ever he or she is closest to.
 Sweaty gym socks are great for this!

-Left Food out and now it gone, was it my dog?
+Left Food out at the food station and now it gone, was it my dog?

 Why do I need to visit the shelters?